briankrznarich/jmdictdb/README.txt

 where it is used to accept additions and corrections to the wwwjdic/JMdict data from wwwjdict users.

-The public development repository is maintained at Gitlab: https://gitlab.com/yamagoya/jmdictdb/
+The public development repository is maintained at GitLab: https://gitlab.com/yamagoya/jmdictdb/
-Gitlab Issues may be used to submit bug reports, feature requests, etc.
+GitLab Issues may be used to submit bug reports, feature requests, etc.

 =============